Exploring the Standard Model and Beyond from the Evidence of CE$\nu$NS with Reactor Antineutrinos in CONUS+

 \subsection{Non-standard Interactions}

 Any deviation from the SM CE$\nu$NS cross-section would modify the expected number of events, hinting at physics beyond the Standard Model.
-The non-standard interactions (NSI) formalism is a way to parametrize the possible new physics, that consists of modifying the neutral current component with the extra contribution:
+The non-standard interactions (NSI) formalism is a way to parametrize the possible new physics that consists of modifying the neutral current component with the extra contribution~\cite{Miranda:2015dra}:

 In Eq. (\ref{NSIint}), $f$ represents $u$ and $d$ quarks, $\alpha$ and $\beta$ correspond to the neutrino flavors $(e, \mu, \tau)$, $P_X$ is the chirality projectors $L$ and $R$, and $\eps_{\alpha\beta}^{fP}$ are the couplings characterizing the strength of the NSI.
 Fig. \ref{fig:NSI} presents the limits set by this analysis to the CONUS+ results.
-The results indicate similar sensitivity to the combination of the results from the COHERENT collaboration using caesium iodide (CsI), liquid argon (LAr), and germanium (Ge).
+The results, reported at 95\% C.L., indicate similar sensitivity to the combination of the results from the COHERENT collaboration using caesium iodide (CsI), liquid argon (LAr), and germanium (Ge)~\cite{Liao:2024qoe}.